spacetelescope/stwcs/doc/source/headerlet_def.rst

 -------------------------

-The list below contains all keywords specific to the primary header of a headerlet with the logic to determine their value.
+The list below contains all keywords specific to the primary header of a headerlet with a brief description how to determine their value.
 Note that all keywords will be present in the header and 'required' and 'optional' below refers to their value.

  * `HDRNAME`  - (required) a unique name for the headerlet